Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 Note: By default, FunnelKit shows data from the beginning to the current date.
 You can change the time period to see specific data for a specific timeframe.

-If you scroll a little, you will find all the data in the form of a graph Below that, you can also find the different data like view, conversions, conversion rate, and revenue for each step.
+If you scroll a little, you will find all the data in the form of a graph.
+Below that, you can also find the different data like views, conversions, conversion rate, and revenue for each step.

-Another way of checking how different steps of your WooCommerce sales funnel are performing is to use the new Canvas mode by FunnelKit Funnel Builder.
+Another way to check how different steps in your WooCommerce sales funnel are performing is to use the new Canvas mode in FunnelKit Funnel Builder.

 For that, go to the Canvas tab on the funnel page.
 Here, you can check out views, conversion, and revenue for each step.

-To check the performance of each individual sales funnel, you need to go to that funnel and then move to the Analytics tab.
+To check the performance of each sales funnel, go to that funnel and then open the Analytics tab.

-Here like the Global funnel analytics, you can see the performance in the form of data and graphs
+Here, as with the Global funnel analytics, you can see performance in the form of data and graphs.

-With the sales funnel also, you can go to the steps tab and move to the Canvas mode to see the in-line analytics for each step of the funnel.
+In the sales funnel, you can also go to the steps tab and switch to Canvas mode to see inline analytics for each step of the funnel.

 You can send multiple emails after different intervals.
-In addition, you can offer a discount for a limited time if they complete the order successfully to motivate them to come back and make the purchase.
+In addition, you can offer a limited-time discount if they complete the order successfully, motivating them to come back and make the purchase.

-Once users make a purchase, you need to send post-purchase follow-up emails to ensure a good shopping experience and as well as establish a strong relationship with customers.
-So, make sure you send
+Once users make a purchase, you need to send post-purchase follow-up emails to ensure a positive shopping experience and build a strong customer relationship.
+So, make sure you send:

 - Order confirmation email